Teen councillor to bring 'new blood'

 She also has high ambitions to be the voice for a generation traditionally underrepresented in politics.

-"Young people deserve to be represented," she said, "young people are in the community so someone has to step up and represent their thoughts and opinions.
+"Young people deserve to be represented," she said.
+"Young people are in the community so someone has to step up and represent their thoughts and opinions.

 "So I thought, 'I'll step up and do it myself'.

-"I think the average age of a councillor is 65, so I looked at the council and thought 'you're all great but we need to get some new blood in here and someone that can stand up and actually say what it's like to be a young person, because they make assumptions and don't know.'"
+"I think the average age of a councillor is 65, so I looked at the council and thought 'you're all great but we need to get some new blood in here and someone that can stand up and actually say what it's like to be a young person, because they make assumptions and don't know'."

-She added: "Hopefully I'll work with the council to look at initiatives for young people, and work with the Labour Party in general to come up with policies that support young people in areas such as housing."
+Ms Emberson added: "Hopefully I'll work with the council to look at initiatives for young people, and work with the Labour Party in general to come up with policies that support young people in areas such as housing."

 Housing is certainly a big issue for a town where the average price for a terraced house is just shy of £323k - far beyond a young person's starting salary.